Andrewingombe/recipe_page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:

 - [x] User story: This is a completed user stories
-- [ ] User story: This is a incompleted user stories
+- [x] User story: This is a completed user stories
-- [ ] User story: This is a incompleted 2nd user stories
+- [x] User story: This is a completed 2nd user stories

 ## How To Use